arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ---
-title: 'Matter Smart Relay'
+title: 'Matter Smart Relay with the Arduino Nano Matter'
 difficulty: beginner
 compatible-products: [nano-matter]
-description: 'Learn how to build a Matter smart relay to control an AC lightbulb.'
+description: 'Learn how to build a Matter smart relay to control an AC lightbulb using the Arduino Nano Matter'
 tags:
   - IoT
   - Matter